Dec 29, 2013, Marin (CA) Independent Journal: Dr. Dustin Ballard: Don't blame it on the shots

 This was the 1970s.
 Autism - a spectrum of disorders with a range of effects on brain development - was poorly understood and rarely diagnosed.

 Awareness of the disorder's true genetic and neurological causes was only beginning to emerge.

 So Tom Hogan was peering into a barren world on the day, when Danny was 2, that Tom realized something was wrong.

 He was baby-sitting a child near the same age as Danny, and he saw a vast difference in their abilities to communicate and interact.
-He didn't understand it and he didn't know where he could turn for help.

 They walked alone out in the woods a couple of days later, Tom Hogan said.
 And he determined then that he would accept whatever life was preparing to deal them.